-Growing up most of us were taught to believe journalists try to as factual and impartial as possible.
+Growing up most of us were taught to believe journalists try to be as factual and impartial as possible.
 We understand journalists are human, and like everyone, they have their own personal biases, but they make an effort to try and keep those biases out of their news coverage.
 Somewhere along the way mainstream media journalists stopped trying to be impartial, and let their own feelings manipulate their coverage of the news, sometimes in extremely deceptive ways.
 Journalists at the Washington Post will tell you it' their job to be activist journalists and left leaning universities have classes teaching you that being an activist journalist makes you a better journalist, it’s seems the era of impartial news coverage is becoming a thing of the past.

 Left leaning people, respond very strongly to news coverage that plays on people’s fears, and the climate change agenda , with it’s "Scientists" and "Climate Change Experts" have been making doomsday predictions since the 1850's.
 We've organized a collection of the earliest, most dramatic,and noteworthy ones.
 See Climate Change Predictionsfear mongering predictions, has create a never ending supply of “Doomsday Porn” to satisfy their readers appetites.
 Now we’re going to take a look at how the Main Stream Media uses deceptive coverage of tropical storms, hurricanes, and flooding to make you believe the doomsday climate change predictions.